endurantgames/cosmiclegends/src/chargen/generic_abilities.md

     This is a *Hero Cave* Ability.

-Break the Fourth Wall
-:   Your hero knows they're in a comic book -- or, if you'd like, in a
-    tabletop roleplaying game based on a comic book.
-(Or possibly even in a movie or television show based on a superhero comic book.)

-    When you roll to advance the Outwit goal, if you reference this meta-knowledge in a nonsensical way, count all 4s, 5s, or 6s as successes.

 Hero Without Fear
 :   You are completely fearless.
 If you are exposed to any fear-
     based effects, spend 1 Might to counter that use for you only.